keygen-sh/keygen-go/README.md

 ### keygen.Account

-`Account` is your Keygen account ID used globally in the binding.
+`Account` is your Keygen account ID used globally in the SDK.
 All requests will be made to this account.
 This should be hard-coded into your app.

 ```go